dherault/serverless-offline/README.md

 - You'll need to restart the plugin if you modify your `serverless.yml` or any of the default velocity template files.
 - When no Content-Type header is set on a request, API Gateway defaults to `application/json`, and so does the plugin.
-  But if you send an `application/x-www-form-urlencoded` or a `multipart/form-data` body with an `application/json` (or no) Content-Type, API Gateway won't parse your data (you'll get the ugly raw as input), whereas the plugin will answer 400 (malformed JSON).
+  But if you send an `application/x-www-form-urlencoded` or a `multipart/form-data` body with an `application/json` (or no) Content-Type, API Gateway won't parse your data (you'll get the ugly raw data as input), whereas the plugin will answer 400 (malformed JSON).
   Please consider explicitly setting your requests' Content-Type and using separate templates.

 ## Run modes

 ### node.js

-Lambda handlers with `serverless-offline` for the `node.js` runtime can run in different execution modes and have some differences with a variety of pros and cons.
+Lambda handlers with `serverless-offline` for the `node.js` runtime can run in different execution modes, each with its own pros and cons.
 They are currently mutually exclusive and it's not possible to use a combination, e.g. use `in-process` for one Lambda, and `worker-threads` for another.
 It is planned to combine the flags into one single flag in the future and also add support for combining run modes.

 #### worker-threads (default)